Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data

 \subsection{Training for AI-Assisted Data Analysis and Effective LLM Use}

 Prior works have also explored instructions specifically for AI-assisted data analysis tasks.
-For example, \citet{Zheng2023-yx} allowed ChatGPT use in a graduate data science task and found students reported that AI was more helpful for explaining code and less for open-ended problem-solving that needs context, especially on LLM-hard tasks where AI has limited capacities.
+For example, \citet{Zheng2023-yx} allowed ChatGPT use in a graduate data science task and found that students reported that AI was more helpful for explaining code and less for open-ended problem-solving that needs context, especially on LLM-hard tasks where AI has limited capacities.
 LLM-enhanced feedback for an R-based data science tutoring system was also found to improve students' performance, while the verbosity of AI explanations sometimes caused cognitive overload \cite{Letteri2025-ga}.
-Nonetheless, these works mostly focus on analyzing surveys and prompt exchanges, without behavioral log data that is important for capturing the full experiences and interactions with LLM \cite{Kazemitabaar2024-mg}.
+Nonetheless, these works mostly focus on analyzing surveys and prompt exchanges, leaving out behavioral log data that is important for capturing the full experiences and interactions with LLM \cite{Kazemitabaar2024-mg}.
 Moreover, these studies may not represent the most authentic workflows of how students would use LLM for computational data analysis, when there are popular tools such as Google Colab \cite{Google2025-pl} where AI is embedded in the notebook environment.

+{Similar gaps exist in the broader LLM for CS education literature, where classroom-based studies, especially in graduate-level as in our context, remain limited \cite{Stone2024-oy, Raihan2025-fr}.
+In parallel, prior work primarily extracts student workflow or prompting patterns with surveys \cite{Gorson-Benario2025-ei, Scholl2024-jy}, interviews \cite{Tie2024-ew}, or think-aloud \cite{Lum2025-sx}, overlooking analysis on log data.
+Log data provides fine-grained traces of user behavior that reveal naturalistic actions without interference and helps us analyze interaction strategies linked to performance, which are not accessible through self-report, grades, or observation \cite{Dumais2014-dj, Ihantola2015-ei}.}

 There have also been some works that focus on task-agnostic, domain-general AI-use skills, such as prompt engineering.
-However, students do not learn from code feedback and self-experimentation \cite{Nguyen2024-sd}; teaching specific prompt tips also may not be very effective at influencing students' real prompting approaches and success, and also risks getting obsolete with model updates \cite{Ma2025-wf}.
+However, students do not learn from code feedback and self-experimentation \cite{Nguyen2024-sd}.
+Teaching specific prompt tips may not be very effective at influencing students' real success beyond perceived quality \cite{Sawalha2024-bz}, and risks getting obsolete with model updates \cite{Ma2025-wf}.
 Some prior works have shown promise in teaching requirement specification \cite{Ma2025-wf} or requirement elicitation \cite{Lojo2025-gh} for LLMs.
-However, no work has comprehensively mapped AI-use competencies across the full workflow or disentangled which skills are teachable via simple demonstrations versus guided practice and targeted feedback.
-Our study fills this gap by linking fine-grained behaviors to outcomes and by quantifying post-demo shifts in skill acquisition.
+However, no work has comprehensively mapped AI-use competencies across the full workflow or disentangled which skills are harder to teach.
+Our study fills this gap by linking fine-grained behaviors to outcomes and quantifying post-demo shifts in skill acquisition.